 - R8 Core 586-4: This is the "go-to" 5 weight in the R8 Core line-up for small-medium sized rivers, creeks, and streams, lakes, ponds, etc. For these reasons, I would pick the 586 R8 over the 590 R8 as the "do-everything" trout rod for the Wasatch Front.
 Light, powerful, but with more touch and feel than the 590 R8 at closer distances, the 586 R8 will fish any fly and technique you like for trout, and will be more manageable in tighter quarters.
 Just like the other R8 trout rod models, the Rio Gold and Rio Perception work great on the 586.
 However, If I could only pick one line to use on the 586 R8, it would be the Rio Perception.
 This line really makes the rod come alive at trout fishing distances, and doesn't overload the rod when a longer cast is called for.

 - R8 Core 590-4: The 590 R8 has huge shoes to fill as the 590 X was, and still is, and very good fly rod.
 In a nutshell, the R8 590 is lighter than the 590 X, has a faster action than the 590 X, it is more powerful than the 590 X, but still has touch and feel at distances of 20'-40'.
 As you would expect from a modern, fast action 5 weight fly rod, it will cast and fish every category of fly and technique, and do it well.
-It would not be my first choice for fishing the average sized water we have around the Wasatch Front, because I feel that it's a little too much rod, but it would be my first choice for fishing the Green River, South Fork of the Snake, Madison, Missouri, etc. If I could pick only one line to fish on the 590 R8 Core, it would be the Rio Perception.
+It would be my first choice for fishing the Provo, lakes and reservoirs we have around the Wasatch Front, and it would be my first choice for fishing the Green River, South Fork of the Snake, Madison, Missouri, etc. If I could pick only one line to fish on the 590 R8 Core, it would be the Rio Perception.
 This line really brings the rod to life, and makes it feel effortless to cast at all distances.

-- R8 Core 696-4: As light as the 690 and 691 R8, but with an additional six inches in length, the 696 R8 Core is an excellent option for the angler that wants a six weight capable of chucking streamers and nymphs on a large western river, and fishing lakes and reservoirs with a variety of sinking lines.
+- R8 Core 696-4: As light as the 690 and 691 R8, but with an additional six inches in length, the 696 R8 Core is an excellent option for the angler that wants a six weight capable of chucking streamers, nymphs, large dry flies on a western river, and fishing lakes and reservoirs with a variety of sinking lines.
 Like it's "little" brothers, the 696 R8 will cast a variety of fly lines well, with my favorites being the Rio Perception and Rio Gold.
 The SA MPX and SA Infinity fly lines would also work well with the 696 R8.

 - R8 Core 790-4: Another rod model that has a lot to prove, the 790 R8 takes the place of the much loved 790 X. The R8 790 is lighter in hand than the X, and has more feel than you may expect from a modern, fast action 7 weight.
 If you're looking for a rod that is capable of going after large trout, carp, bass, pike, redfish, bonefish, etc.-this is a rod that you should check out.
 The 790 R8 is capable of throwing any fly line: From the Rio Predator fly line for streamers, to a saltwater line such as the Flats Pro, the R8 790 casts them all well.